AbsaOSS/spline/index.md

 ##### Web UI application:

-There are two ways how to run Spline Web UI:
+There are two ways to run the Spline Web UI:

 ###### Standalone application (executable JAR)